-A message from DR Monte Hartshorn concerning bidding on a vacant route:
+A message from Monte Hartshorn concerning bidding on a vacant route:

 The Best and Worst of Times

 I remember it as if it happened yesterday.
 November 5th, 1988 I became the Regular Rural carrier on Route 1 in Castle Rock, Washington.
 All I had to do was write a short note on a buck slip (Form 13) that I

 wanted the route.
 It goes to show how much times have changed.
 Currently, you have to use either your phone or a computer and go through Shared Services (HRSSC) Liteblue to bid.
 While things worked out well for me, this past year we have

 had three or so RCAs who failed to get promoted to regular rural carrier and get their own route.

 First and foremost, you have to have your Liteblue up to date.
 When you were first hired, you were sent a pin number and instructions on how

 to log onto Liteblue.
 Once you logged on, then you were instructed to create a password that was unique to you.
 Now, when a regular rural route is posted, the posting requires that all bids are through Liteblue.
 It is impossible to bid if